Partner, Accredited Criminal Law Specialist, LLB (Hons)

-Rob graduated from University of Melbourne in 1980 and worked with Victoria Legal Aid 1981 to 1984.
+Rob graduated from The University of Melbourne in 1980 and worked with Victoria Legal Aid from 1981 to 1984.
 Rob was an employee then a Partner with Slater & Gordon from 1984 to 1995, and commenced private practice in 1995.
 Rob became an Accredited Criminal Law Specialist in 1995.

-Robert has been a past Chairman of the Western Suburbs Legal Service, established in 1979 with Peter Gordon and others, and Chairman at Footscray Community Legal Centre; and also past Chairman of the Westadd Alcohol and Drug Agency.
+Rob has been a past Chairman of the Western Suburbs Legal Service, established in 1979 with Peter Gordon and others, Chairman at Footscray Community Legal Centre; and also past Chairman of the Westadd Alcohol and Drug Agency.
 Rob has been a recipient of the Law Institute Human Rights Award and is a Patron of the Spirit of Eureka Committee.

 In December 2008 Rob featured in The Age Melbourne Top 100 feature magazine to recognise Melbourne's highest achievers - the people who have made a significant contribution to public life.

 On 26 February 2011, The Australian newspaper included a feature articles on Rob: